hannahker/hannahker.com/content/posts/blender.md

 Now, I won't pretend to have mastered working with raster datasets in R, so this next bit is rather convoluted.
 I needed to transform the elevation values to be within the range of 0 - 65535 (for input to Blender, as explained by Daniel Huffman's tutorial), with all the pixels outside of the administrative boundary to be classified as 0.

-I had a hard time trying to select all pixels that were **outside** of the administrative boundary, so I instead set all pixels **within** the boundary to an arbitrarily small value that definitely wouldn't be part of the real data.
+I had a hard time trying to select all pixels that were **outside** of the administrative boundary, so here we instead set all pixels **within** the boundary to an arbitrarily small value that definitely wouldn't be part of the real data.

 ```r
 box <- round((box-minValue(box))/(maxValue(box)-minValue(box))*65535) # rescale and round to 0 - 65535 range
 box[bounds[,]] <- -10000 # set values within the polygon to be -10,000
 ```

-I then reclassified these values to be 0, and created a layer with the values inside the area of interest as 1.
+We then reclassify these values to be 0, and create a layer where the values inside the area of interest are set as 1.

 ```r
 m <- c(-9999, maxValue(box), 0) # reclasify values (min, max, new)